Chelsea Manning: Awards and tributes

-In 2011, Manning was awarded a "Whistleblowerpreis" by the German Section of the International Association of Lawyers against Nuclear Arms and the Federation of German Scientists.
+In 2011, the German Section of the International Association of Lawyers against Nuclear Arms and the Federation of German Scientists awarded Manning a "Whistleblowerpreis".
 While still in detention in 2011, Graham Nash of Crosby, Stills and Nash released a song, "Almost Gone (The Ballad of Bradley Manning)", in reference to her deteriorated mental state.
-In 2012, she was awarded "People's Choice Award" awarded by Global Exchange.
-In 2013, she was awarded the US Peace Prize by the US Peace Memorial Foundation "for conspicuous bravery, at the risk of his own freedom, above and beyond the call of duty."
-In the same year, she was awarded the Sean MacBride Peace Prize by the International Peace Bureau.
-In 2014, she was awarded the Sam Adams Award by Sam Adams Associates for Integrity in Intelligence.
+In 2012, she received a "People's Choice Award" from Global Exchange.
+In 2013, the U.S. Peace Memorial Foundation awarded her The US Peace Prize "for conspicuous bravery, at the risk of his own freedom, above and beyond the call of duty".
+The same year, the International Peace Bureau awarded her the Sean MacBride Peace Prize.
+In 2014, Sam Adams Associates gave her the Sam Adams Award for Integrity in Intelligence.

 Icelandic and Swedish Pirate Party MPs nominated Manning and fellow whistleblower Edward Snowden for the 2014 Nobel Peace Prize.
 In 2013, Roots Action launched a petition nominating Manning for the prize that received more than 100,000 supporting signatures.

-In May 2015, Anything to Say?, an art installation made of mobile bronze statues of Manning, Edward Snowden, and Julian Assange, was placed at Berlin's Alexanderplatz for a weekend, as a "monument for courage".
-Germany's Green Party sponsored the sculpture created by Italian sculptor Davide Dormino.
-Afterwards, the installation was moved and exhibited in different European cities.
+In May 2015, Anything to Say?, an art installation made of mobile bronze statues of Manning, Snowden, and Assange, was placed at Berlin's Alexanderplatz for a weekend, as a "monument for courage".
+Germany's Green Party sponsored the sculpture, by Italian sculptor Davide Dormino.
+The installation was later exhibited in different European cities.

-In 2015, Paper magazine commissioned artist Heather Dewey-Hagborg to create 2D DNA phenotype portraits of Manning using DNA collected from cheek swabs and hair clippings sent to the artist from the incarcerated soldier.
+In 2015, Paper magazine commissioned artist Heather Dewey-Hagborg to create 2D DNA phenotype portraits of Manning using DNA collected from cheek swabs and hair clippings Manning sent the artist while incarcerated.
 3D printed versions of the portraits premiered at the World Economic Forum in 2016.
-In the summer of 2017, Manning (by then released from prison) and Dewey-Hagborg presented their collaboration as part of an exhibition at the Fridman Gallery in New York City.
+In the summer of 2017, Manning (by then released from prison) and Dewey-Hagborg presented their collaboration at an exhibition at the Fridman Gallery in New York City.

 In September 2017, Manning accepted the EFF Pioneer Award in recognition of her actions as a whistleblower and for her work as an advocate for government transparency and transgender rights.
 In November, she was named 2017 Newsmaker of the Year by Out, which noted her "whistle-in-the-wind tenacity that belies the trauma she's had to contend with".
 Later that month, Bitch listed her among the first-ever "Bitch 50" impactful creators, artists, and activists in pop culture, recognizing her as "a leading voice for transgender and healthcare rights".
 In December, Foreign Policy honored Manning as one of its forty-eight 2017 Global Thinkers "for forcing the United States to question who is a traitor and who is a hero".

 In October 2020, Manning shared with the German nonprofit investigative journalism organization CORRECT!V and Greece's anonymous Novartis whistleblowers the third annual European United Left–Nordic Green Left (GUE/NGL) prize for Journalists, Whistleblowers and Defenders of the Right to Information.
 The GUE/NGL posted a video of her acceptance from her home in Brooklyn, New York.